Rubee229/tq-dsl/README.md

 [prefix][semantic_type]*[subtag]: content sentence

 For example:
 /step 1: Identify paragraph structure
-@decodecoherence: Observe contrast transitions like “however”
+@decode*coherence: Observe contrast transitions like “however”
-chunkangle: think twice → 再三考慮
+chunk*angle: think twice → 再三考慮

 You can define your own subtag types to suit different subject domains.
 For instance, teachers might use:

-@decodeinference
-@decodestructure
-@decode*evidence
+- `@decode*inference`
+- `@decode*structure`
+- `@decode*evidence`

 This makes TQ-DSL extensible across disciplines such as English reading, science inquiry, or math problem solving.

+### chunk*subtype

+Used to mark teachable language units, such as phrasal verbs, idioms, grammar formulas, or domain-specific terms.
+These markers help AI recognize reusable instructional targets for transformation, practice generation, or learner feedback.

+Examples:
+chunk*phrasalverb: give up → 放棄
+chunk*grammar: It is + adj + that + S + V → 強調句型
+chunk*science: evaporation → 蒸發

 ## 4.Sample Snippet (TQ-DSL in Use)
 @meta: English Reading Structure Task – National Exam Context